- Study intensive Japanese language and culture classes in Tokyo

 - Veterans, Active Duty, and ROTC

-Open to KU female students who have a minimum cumulative GPA of 3.0 and have taken a minimum of two years of Japanese.
+Open to KU female students who have a minimum cumulative GPA of 3.0.